Vjnhere/4-Way-Traffic-Signal-System-project/README.md

 - **Yellow Phase:** A brief warning yellow light precedes the red phase.
 - **Red Phase:** The green light turns off, and the red light is displayed for a specific direction while others may receive the green signal.

+## Additional Features
+The system includes pedestrian signals and left-turn indicators.
+Advanced systems use sensors for real-time traffic adaptation.
+Controllers can cycle through phases and offer manual control for special situations or emergencies.

+## Applications
+- Intersection Control
+- Pedestrian Safety
+- Left Turn Movements
+- Flashing Mode
+- Emergency Vehicle Preemption
+- School Zones
+- Railroad Crossings
+- Roundabouts

+## Conclusion
+In conclusion, 4-way traffic signals are integral to urban and suburban landscapes, managing vehicles and pedestrians with engineering precision and safety innovation.
+They signify our commitment to safer roads, orderly intersections, and reduced congestion.